Alexxu1177/16299-Carla-Lanekeeping/Readme.md

 ### Motivation

-The motivation for perfecting lane-keeping algorithms is rooted in three critical areas:
+The motivation for perfecting lane-keeping algorithms is rooted in two critical areas:

 1. Enhancing Road Safety
 Human error remains the leading cause of traffic accidents worldwide.
 According to data from the National Highway Traffic Safety Administration (NHTSA), a significant percentage of highway fatalities are the result of unintended lane departures caused by driver fatigue, distraction, or medical emergencies.

-The Solution: Automated lane-keeping systems act as a "digital safeguard," providing continuous monitoring and corrective steering to prevent "run-off-road" collisions.
+Automated lane-keeping systems act as a "digital safeguard," providing continuous monitoring and corrective steering to prevent "run-off-road" collisions.

 2. Foundational Control Complexity
 From a robotics perspective, lane keeping is not a trivial task.
 It requires a tight coupling between perception (identifying lane markers) and actuation (adjusting steering angles).